feneles/feneles/README.md

 - 📫 How to reach me: ... https://marek-rogala.web.app
 - 😄 Pronouns: ...
 He/Him

-All mof my work is being done in React.js.
+All of my work is being done in React.js.
 You can see a live demo of each project is each repository readme.